abnas7511/MarkyAI-markdownGenerator/README.md

    Since the extension is not yet published on the VS Code Marketplace, you can test it locally by following these steps:

-   - Clone or download the Pipet Code Agent repository from GitHub.
+   - Clone or download the this repository.
    - Navigate to the project directory in your terminal.

 2. **Install Dependencies**